kylenessen/monarch_trailcam_classifier/tasks.md

-- Excessive warnings about editing beyond confirmed photos.
-Should only trigger when trying to make an annotation, not just when viewing.
 - Reset image works on confirmed images.
 This should be disabled.
 - I would like to be able to change the working folder from the main window.
 - Build in a progress bar for number of photos left to process